No, Ukraine is not a member of NATO, but the country has applied to join

 Russia’s President Vladimir Putin said during a news conference on Feb.
 15 that he and Federal Chancellor of Germany Olaf Scholz discussed Russia's continued objection to Ukraine, or any other Eastern European country, joining NATO.
 Putin demanded NATO return to its 1997 configuration when the Russia-NATO Founding Act was signed, which predates an Eastern European expansion of NATO that began in 1999 and saw 14 countries admitted into the alliance, including Hungary, Poland and others.

-Following recent reports that Ukraine’s ambassador to Britain said Ukraine may consider dropping plans to join NATO if it would avert war, the Embassy of Ukraine to the United Kingdom of Great Britain and Northern Ireland clarified in a tweet that “there is no change for NATO membership plans” and Ukraine is “not a member now.”
+Following recent reports that Ukraine’s ambassador to Britain said Ukraine may consider dropping plans to join NATO if it would avert war, Ukraine's Embassy to the United Kingdom clarified in a tweet that “there is no change for NATO membership plans” and Ukraine is “not a member now.”

 Though Ukraine is not a member of NATO, five of the 30 member countries – Estonia, Norway, Latvia, Lithuania and Poland – share a border with Russia.